 “Why is such a toxic material in use?
 Polystyrene is cheaper than some alternatives.
 However, the environmental expense of polystyrene far exceeds the cost restaurants and grocery stores are currently paying to provide them.” -Massachuesetts Sierra Club5

 After considering the costs to human health, wildlife, and the environment, the solution is to end the use of polystyrene food packaging.
 Many reports have a similar conclusion and call for banning polystyrene or finding alternatives (see Additional Resources below).
 We must call for businesses to stop using these products and for local governments to ban their use.
 Moreover, we need to greatly reduce the amounts of all single-use disposable products we use.
-In my next post, I’ll explore alternatives to polystyrene food containers, the role of companies in the use of it, and municipal bans on polystyrene.
+In my next article, I’ll explore alternatives to polystyrene food containers, the role of companies in their use of it, and municipal bans on polystyrene.
 Thank you for reading, and please subscribe!

 Video, “Plastic Recycling, Inc. recycles foam #6 from a MRF,” Plastic Recycling, Inc., March 25, 2016.
 This video shows the process for one of the rare companies that actually recycles polystyrene food packaging.